ShabnamLabs/llm-prompting-dspy/README.md

 ## About DSPy

 DSPy is a framework for building modular, compositional pipelines for language model applications.
-This repo demonstrates how to use DSPy signatures and modules with KNN-based few-shot retrieval for more robust prompting.
+This repo demonstrates how to use DSPy signatures and modules with KNN-based few-shot retrieval and prompt optimization for robust prompting.

+- **KNN Few-Shot Demo:** Shows dynamic selection of few-shot examples using semantic similarity.
+- **Prompt Optimization Demo:** Uses DSPy and MIPROv2 to optimize prompts for safety and helpfulness in healthcare chatbot responses.

 For more, see [DSPy on GitHub](https://github.com/stanfordnlp/dspy).